 A Walter Reed attending physician earning $475K (spouse is part-time NIH research scientist with flexible schedule), residing in Bethesda, buys a 3BR 30A condo for $725K with $25K immediate FF&E. After $175K in land, the $550K adjusted basis includes $66K in 5-year assets (appliances, smart-home, theater equipment, beach package, decorative lighting), $22K in 7-year assets (custom furniture, coastal-themed built-ins), and $66K in 15-year property (pool deck, hardscaping, fencing, outdoor shower).

 That’s $154K reclassified into accelerated depreciation in Year 1.
-At the MoCo combined bracket (~49.5%), federal + state + local savings come to roughly $76,000.
-If the spouse claims REPS via flexible NIH research hours + property management hours, the deduction offsets the attending’s full W-2 income — not just Reg. §1.469-1T(e)(3)(ii) STR-active income.
+The federal Year-1 savings (37% + 3.8% NIIT; the MD state and Montgomery County local portions are deferred over MACRS) come to roughly $63,000, about 63x the cost of the study.
+If the spouse claims REPS via flexible NIH research hours + property management hours, the deduction offsets the attending’s full W-2 income, not just Reg. §1.469-1T(e)(3)(ii) STR-active income.

 Bethesda’s medical + research workforce has the best REPS-via-spouse feasibility of any DC-area metro because NIH research scientist hours can be flexible and many physician spouses are part-time.
 Confirm with your CPA whether either spouse can credibly claim the test.